 Additional updates will be posted as available, and we will continue to share updates via email, myUMBC, and the UMBC homepage.

 - August 20: UMBC faculty and staff attended mandatory in-person Title IX/sexual misconduct awareness and prevention training.
-To date, over 3,000 UMBC community members have attended mandatory training.
+To date, over 3,500 UMBC community members have attended mandatory in-person training.

 - Ongoing: Retriever Courage partners continue to reach out to the community to hear their concerns and recommendations.
 Meetings in May included the SGA, University Steering Committee, Healthy Relationships Advocates, and Campus Life staff.